Lews Baitcaster Combo Review Expert Tips for Better Casting

 Thumb pressure method

-Use your thumb as a variable brake During the cast apply slight pressure to the spool at the release point Then feather the thumb as the lure flies out to prevent the spool from over speeding Practice on land with different lure weights to build muscle memory
+Use your thumb as a variable brake.
+During the cast, apply slight pressure to the spool at the release point.
+Then feather the thumb as the lure flies out to prevent the spool from over-speeding.
+Practice on land with different lure weights to build muscle memory.

 Double hauling and power snaps

-A quick wrist flick combined with a step forward increases distance The power snap stores energy in the rod blank for a faster spool rotation on release This is especially helpful with heavier lures
+A quick wrist flick combined with a step forward increases distance.
+The power snap stores energy in the rod blank for a faster spool rotation on release.
+This is especially helpful with heavier lures.

-Angle of rod tip matters
+Angle of the rod tip matters

-Lower rod tips when casting for distance raise the tip slightly for accuracy Shorter strokes favor pinpoint placement Longer smooth strokes favor distance
+Lower rod tips when casting for distance raise the tip slightly for accuracy.
+Shorter strokes favor pinpoint placement.
+Longer smooth strokes favor distance.

 Wind reads and adjustments